LASUCSCProjectStudents400/minimum-attendance-predictor-ml/README.md

 # minimum-attendance-predictor-ml
-Machine learning model predict minimum attendance required to pass an exam
+Machine learning model for predicting minimum attendance required to pass an exam